Beagle puts Google Calendar to work from Slack and Microsoft Teams - reading what it needs, drafting the work, and waiting for your nod.

 Yes.
 Connect Google Calendar with OAuth and Beagle works with it from Slack and Microsoft Teams - reading what it needs, drafting the work, and asking before anything goes out.

-Beagle watches Google Calendar for when a meeting is booked, moved or about to start, then prep the brief and schedule the send.
+Beagle watches Google Calendar for when a meeting is booked, moved or about to start and is ready to prep the brief and schedule the send.
 You can also just ask it questions about your events in plain language.

 Every read is scoped to the teammate who asked - Beagle only sees what that person can already see in Google Calendar - and nothing is sent or saved until you approve it.